unifhy-org/unifhy/docs/_doc_src/users/tutorial.rst

 ~~~~~~~~~

 `Model` constitutes the core object of the modelling framework.
 It needs
-to be instantiated with three `Component` instances, one for each of the
+to be instantiated with three science `Component` instances, one for each
-three parts of the terrestrial water cycle.
+of the three parts of the terrestrial water cycle.
+It combines these three
+science components to make a fully functional model for the terrestrial
+water cycle.

 .. code-block:: python
    :caption: Instantiating a `Model`.